 Claims on Banks are risk weighted based on the ratings assigned to them by external rating agencies.
 However, short term claims on locally incorporated banks maturing within three months and denominated in Bahraini Dinars or US Dollars are risk weighted at 20%.
-Other claims on banks, are risk weighted using standard risk weights ranging from 20% to 150%.
+Other claims on banks, which are in foreign currency, are risk weighted using standard risk weights ranging from 20% to 150%.
 Unrated claims on banks are assigned a risk weight of 50%.